apache/mynewt-documentation/docs/tutorials/sensors/air_quality_sensor.rst

         $ cd $HOME/src
         $ newt new air_quality

-If you are using a different development board, you will need to know the board supportpackage for that hardware.
+If you are using a different development board, you will need to know the board support package for that hardware.
 You can look up its location, add it your project, and fetch that along with the core OS components.
 Since the nRF52DK is supported in the Mynewt Core, we don't need to do much here.

 Your project.yml file should look like this: